Building Language with a Barrier Game

 If you’ve ever played Battleship, you know the challenges of another player’s board being hidden.
 In order to succeed, you must effectively communicate the whereabouts of your ships.
 Speech-Language Pathologists initiate similar challenges with a child during an activity referred to as a barrier game.

 Therapy is most effective as children are fully engaged in play-based tasks.
-Barrier games offer ample opportunities for a child’s language development while keeping their attention and interest.

 Language skills targeted: